Saint Ignatius Jesuit College of Excellence

-The Saint Ignatius Jesuit College of Excellence (in Hungarian: Szent Ignác Jezsuita Szakkollégium (SZIK)) in Budapest, Hungary, in the VIII. district is a college of excellence established in 1990.
-It is run by the Jesuits.
-It has 60 members of which 15–20 are exchanged every year due to graduation and admission.
-The important values of SZIK are professionality, spirituality, community and self-government.
+The Saint Ignatius Jesuit College for Advanced Studies (in Hungarian: Szent Ignác Jezsuita Szakkollégium (SZIK)) in district VIII of Budapest, Hungary, is a college of excellence established in 1990.
+It is run by the Hungarian Jesuits.
+Every year, it has approximately 60 members of which 15–20 are exchanged at the end of the academic year due to graduations and admissions.
+The four key values of SZIK are professionalism, spirituality, community and social responsibility, along with self-government, which is not officially part of these four pillars.

 History of SZIK

-In September 1990 some enthusiastic college students formed the first community, which became the founding team of the future college.
-The institution did not have a building at that time, to acquire one, a property of the disbanded Kispest Workers' Militia was tendered and won.
+In September 1990 a few enthusiastic college students formed the first community, which became the founding team of the future college.
+The institution did not have a building at that time, thus in order to acquire one, a property of the disbanded Kispest Workers' Militia was tendered and won.

 In search for a long-term maintainer, the choice fell on the St. Martin's Foundation, which was committed to promoting the education of the youth and later took on the role of maintainer.
-However, as the young people also wanted to provide spiritual care, the Jesuit order was later asked to do so.
+Shortly after, the Jesuit order has taken on the responsibility of the maintainer in 2000, as the students wanted to be provided spiritual care.

-The order appointed Szabolcs Sajgó SJ, the editor of the spirituality magazine Heart (Szív), as the first pastor of the dormitory, and he held the position of director for three years.
-After a two-year break, a Jesuit called László Vértesaljai SJ became the director again, followed by Kiss Ulrich SJ, the relationship between the college and the order deepened: On 20 August 1998, János Ádám SJ Provincial Superior decided, that the Society of Jesus assumes responsibility for the College.
-With the appointment of the Jesuit rector Kiss Ulrich in 2005, another decision was made to add the adjective “Jesuit” to the name of the college.
+The order appointed Szabolcs Sajgó SJ (who was editor of the spirituality magazine called Szív at the time) as the first pastor of the dormitory, who also held the position of director later for three years.
+After a two-year break, a Jesuit called László Vértesaljai SJ became the director, followed by Ulrich Kiss SJ, which helped the relationship between the college and the order to deepen.
+On 20 August 1998, János Ádám SJ, Provincial Superior decided that the Society of Jesus Foundation would assume responsibility for the College.
+With the appointment of the Jesuit rector Ulrich Kiss SJ in 2005, another decision was made to add the adjective “Jesuit” to the name of the college.
 In the autumn of 2011, the College moved to Horánszky Street under the direction of Rector Dr. Péter Smuk.
-Between 2012 and 2017, Dr. Botond Feledy served as Rector.
-From September 2017, the head of the college is Balázs Sárvári.
+Between 2012 and 2017, Dr. Botond Feledy served as rector.
+From September 2017 until June 2022, the head of the college was Balázs Sárvári, followed by Rector Gábor Nevelős SJ.

+In 2025, the Saint Ignatius Jesuit College for Advanced Studies had its 35th jubilee in memory of the 1990 foundation.
+From September 2025, several events were held to celebrate the three decade long history and achievements of the institution.